DavidBruant/contained-node-packages/deployment.md

 ## Timeline

-We start with zero such declarations
+We start with access declarations on zero packages

 Over time, more declarations are added (in the packages or as a community effort) and less packages come with no declarations